danvk/boggle-paper/paper/content.typ

 Nodes in the Trie are marked as we find words to avoid double-counting.
 With some care, it is possible to find the score of individual boards extremely rapidly on modern hardware.
-For example, the author's laptop is able to score random 4x4 Boggle boards at a rate of around 200,000 boards per second.
+For example, the author's M2 MacBook is able to score random 4x4 Boggle boards at a rate of around 200,000 boards per second.